Very impressive! You know, all

 know? how to upload music on youtube.
 The album is a classic.

-An excellent song by Abraham's Children
+An excellent song by Abraham's

-they could post Thank You which was the first single released
+it if they could post Thank You which was the first single released

 from the album TIME it? is definitely another gem.